barionleg/cesium.wiki.gs/Contributor's-Guide.md

 <a name="buildtargets">
 ## Build Targets

-The following targets can be built at command line:
+The following targets can be built:
    * `build` - A fast, developer-oriented build that prepares the source tree for use as standard [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD) modules, suitable for running tests and most examples (some Sandcastle examples require running `combine`).
 This runs automatically when saving files in Eclipse.
    * `combine` - Runs `build`, plus uses [NodeJS](http://nodejs.org/) to run [the RequireJS optimizer](http://requirejs.org/docs/optimization.html) to combine Cesium and [the Almond AMD loader](http://requirejs.org/docs/faq-optimization.html#wrap) to produce all-in-one files in the `Build/Cesium` directory that expose the entire Cesium API attached to a single global Cesium object.
 This version is useful if you don't want to use the modules directly with a standard AMD loader.
    * `minify` - Runs `combine`, plus [minifies](http://en.wikipedia.org/wiki/Minification_(programming\)) Cesium.js using [UglifyJS2](https://github.com/mishoo/UglifyJS2) for a smaller deployable file.